-Factual Reporting: HIGH
+Factual Reporting: MIXED

 The Fraser Institute depends on contributions from individuals, corporations, and foundations.
-It does not accept government grants or payments for research, however individual donors may claim tax credits for donations and corporate donors may claim tax deductions.
+It does not accept government grants or payments for research; however, individual donors may claim tax credits for donations, and corporate donors may claim tax deductions.
 The Institute has received donations of hundreds of thousands of dollars from foundations controlled by Charles and David Koch, with total donations estimated to be approximately $765,000 from 2006 to 2016.
-It also received US$120,000 from ExxonMobil in the 2003 to 2004 fiscal period.
+It also received US$120,000 from ExxonMobil in 2003 to 2004 fiscal period.

 According to their about page Fraser Institute’s “research is peer-reviewed and overseen by an Editorial Advisory Board of leading international scholars.
 The Fraser Institute promotes transparency in research – in other words, our methodology is open and clearly explained, and others can replicate our conclusions.
 In addition, the source of our data is always provided.”

 In review, the website features research, education programs, an economic freedom map, school rankings, and a blog.
 The primary focus is on a limited government and Libertarian policy.
 News reporting utilizes minimal loaded words such as this: Assessing Canada’s Energy Sector Competitiveness: Collected Essays.
 This summary comes from a 54 page report that is well-sourced.